How do hearing aids work?

 There are different types of hearing solutions available, but they all have the same five key components:

+- Microphone.
 The microphone on the outside of the hearing aid picks up sound from the air as it enters the ear and converts sound waves into digital signals

+- Microchip.
 A microchip - a miniature computer that enables our expert Audiologists customise your hearing solution giving you the joy of re-connecting with the world around you.

-The amplifier strengthens the digital signals
+- Amplifier.
+The amplifier strengthens the digital signals.

-A tiny battery powers the hearing aid
+- Battery.
+A tiny battery powers the hearing aid.

-Annalgue hearing aids
+Analogue hearing aids

 Analogue hearing aids, which are not often used now, will pick up the sound, translate it into an electrical signal, amplify it, and then feed it back into the ear.